standout/woocommerce-fortnox-integration-by-standout/readme.txt

 Installation

+The plugin will automatically create a woocommerce api key when user clicks "Connect to Fortnox" button.
+This will send the credentials to our integration.
+If you want more information, do not hasitate to contact our support.

 1. Locate and add the plugin in wordpress by searching for “WooCommerce-Fortnox-Integration by Standout”.
 2. Activate the plugin through the “Plugins” menu in WordPress.
 3. Login to Fortnox and click on your username in the upper right corner and selct “Administer users”.